muhammedshafeeque/org-management/README.md

 --------------------------------

-Wedisided to use the given technologies to build this software 1 node js
+We disided to use the given technologies to build this software 1 node js
 2 react js
 3 Express js